Understanding the Logical Layer in Oracle Analytics

 - DAY_OF_WEEK

-Save whatever change has been to D Billing Date made so far.
-In navigation pane, navigate to Logical Layer and click on D Billing Date logical table.
+Save any changes made to D Billing Date so far.
+In the navigation pane, go to Logical Layer and click D Billing Date logical table.

 {